Thanksgiving Weekend and the first December Weekend

 - Choose and purchase tickets in advance for one of five half-hour slots to help us evenly distribute attendees each evening;

 - Tickets will be available November 1st online, in the Arboretum gift shop or by calling the office in advance.
-YOU CAN NOW PURCHASE TICKETS AT THE DOOR AGAIN.
+YOU CAN NOW PURCHASE TICKETS AT THE ENTRANCE AGAIN.
 Be prepared to stand in line, if necessary.

 Thank you for following these guidelines and helping us make this a safe and enjoyable event!